Mysterious Adventure Project M.A.P. (SAL)

 The level of customization (partly by your own choice, partly by the fate of the dice) will give stitchers a challenge and plenty of opportunity.
 You'll be best served with a set of polyhedral dice (think Dungeons and Dragons), but alternate methods can be used if you can't or don't want to acquire a set.
 This is a great project to use up little bits and oddments from your stash, although I'll provide a generic color palette to start.
 There will be places where hand-dyed and metallics would be fantastic, but DMC would just great.
 The suggested size is 300 stitches wide by 200 high, but the dimensions of the project are highly variable too - the larger your extents, the more things you can fit in.
 The fabric can be linen or aida, in any count you enjoy, in any color that you think would make a good background.

-All parts to this stitch along (SAL) will be delivered electronically.
+All parts to this stitch along (SAL) will be delivered electronically via automatic download.
+It is a really big zip file that includes all the charts and information in the sequence they were presented.
 There is a Facebook group where we can share progress, ask questions, and discuss further options for customization.
 Joining the Facebook group is completely optional.
 You'll receive the most current SAL email when you join, but it includes the link to all the previous pattern installments.
 All of the SAL parts have been released, but stitchers are still invited to join in at any time.
-Please allow me 24 hours to get you added to the system.

 It goes without saying that the charted content and the instructional portions of this SAL are copyrighted and are for the members use only.
 You'll be welcome to post pictures showing off your project and discuss, just not share the release packet in whole or part.